How to Survive a Boil Water Notice

 Stock Up on Bathing/Baby Wipes

-Should you have to use the water supply from your water heater for drinking, etc., you won’t be using it to take showers.
+If you have to use the water supply from your water heater for drinking, etc., you won’t be using it to take showers.
 That’s why I’d encourage you to have no-rinse bathing wipes to help keep your family clean and deodorized.
 Baby wipes are another option you could use.

 Consider Staying with Friends or Family

 Don’t wait around until your situation becomes desperate, because you shouldn’t have to.
 As long as you have friends or family living outside of the boil water notice, I’m sure someone would be willing to take your family in until your area’s water situation improves.
-If not, you could rent a hotel room as a last resort.
+If not, you could rent a hotel room or Airbnb accomodation as a last resort.

 Set Family Rules During Boil Notice Days

-• Drink only from bottled water
+• Drink only bottled water

 • Avoid using any faucet (put a sticky note on the handle of every faucet if you have to)